Carrie Buck: Later years and death

-Buck died in a nursing home in 1983; she was buried in Charlottesville near her only child, Vivian, who had died at age eight.
+Buck died in a nursing home in 1983.
+She was buried in Charlottesville near her only child, Vivian, who had died at age eight.

 Legacy

 Paul A. Lombardo, a professor of law at Georgia State University, spent almost 25 years researching the Buck v.
 Bell case.
 He searched through case records and the papers of the lawyers involved in the case.
 Lombardo eventually found Carrie Buck and was able to interview her shortly before her death.
 Lombardo has alleged that several people had manufactured evidence to make the state's case against Carrie Buck, and that Buck was actually of normal intelligence.
 Lombardo was one of the few people who attended Carrie Buck's funeral.

 A historical marker was erected on May 2, 2002, in Charlottesville, Virginia, where Carrie Buck was born.
-At that time, Virginia Governor Mark R. Warner offered the "Commonwealth's sincere apology for Virginia's participation in eugenics."
+At that time, Virginia Governor Mark R. Warner offered the "Commonwealth's sincere apology for Virginia's forced participation in eugenics."